karlrez/Javascript-Form-Validation/README.md

 # Javascript-Form-Validation
-Web page of an order form.
+Week 6 lab for CST8285- Web Programming.
+Checkout page for a shopping site.
 Form is validated with JavaScript and will inform the user if filled out incorrectly.